Probing unitarity violation of lepton flavor mixing matrix with reactor antineutrinos at JUNO and TAO: Event rates for reactor antineutrinos

 where $i$ runs over the numbers of energy bins, $N_{\rm TAO}^{i, {\rm exp}}$ is the number of observed events in each bin, and $N_{\rm TAO}^{i, {\rm th}}$ is the theoretically expected number as the function of non-unitarity parameters $\left|\zeta_{\mu e}^{}\right|$ and $\zeta_{\mu \mu}^{}$.
 The statistical uncertainty in each bin is set as $\sqrt{N_{\rm TAO}^{i, {\rm exp}}}$ and the systematic uncertainties are omitted for simplicity.
 In addition, the values of oscillation parameters in the unitary matrix $V$, i.e., three mixing angles and one Dirac CP-violating phase, together with two mass-squared differences, are fixed.
 We take the latest results of $\sin^2 \widehat{\theta}_{12}^{} = 0.3092$ and $\Delta m_{21}^2 = 7.50 \times 10^{-5}~{\rm eV}^2$ from JUNO~\cite{JUNO:2025gmd}, while others are quoted from the global analysis of current neutrino oscillation data~\cite{Esteban:2024eli,Capozzi:2025wyn}, namely,

 in the case of normal mass ordering (NO).
 The experimental data are generated with the above chosen parameters and zero values of non-unitarity parameters.
 One may notice from Eq.~(\ref{eq:nurate_TAO}) that the dependence on non-unitarity parameters is quite simple, which can be regarded as an overall correction to the total number of events without any approximation.
-With about $N_{\rm TAO}^{} \approx 6300$ events per day in TAO, we obtain
+With the date-taking time $t$ and about $N_{\rm TAO}^{} \approx 6300$ events per day in TAO, we obtain

-Thus, the larger the event rate there is, the stronger the constraints on parameters will be.
+Thus, the longer the experiment runs, the stronger the constraints on parameters will be.
 Compared to JUNO, for which the rate is 60 IBD events per day, TAO will limit the parameter space and provide us with much stricter upper bounds.